strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

 Client
 ~~~~~~

-  * :ref:`dfn-prof_english` response '0: Not applicable (persons under 5
+  * :ref:`dfn-prof_english` must only be set to response '0: Not applicable (persons under 5
-    years of age or who speak only English)' is only allowed where
+    years of age or who speak only English)' where

     * :ref:`dfn-main_lang_at_home` is '1201: English', or
     * :ref:`dfn-est_date_of_birth` is  '1: Date of birth is accurate' and the
       person is under 5, or
     * :ref:`dfn-est_date_of_birth` is '2: Date of birth is an estimate' and the
-      person is under 6.
+      person is under 6, or
-  * :ref:`dfn-prof_english` is not checked where :ref:`dfn-est_date_of_birth`
-    is '8: Date of birth is a dummy' or
+    * :ref:`dfn-est_date_of_birth` is '8: Date of birth is a dummy', or
-    '9: Accuracy of stated date of birth is not known'.
+    * :ref:`dfn-est_date_of_birth` is '9: Accuracy of stated date of birth is not known'.

 .. _episode-current-validations: